- Download our Moving to Seoul Guide (PDF)

 As South Korea's economic powerhouse, Seoul has a wide range of accommodation options available.
-Very few expats buy housing, however, renting property in South Korea can nonetheless be considerably more complicated than doing so in Western countries.
+Few expats buy property, but renting property in South Korea can be considerably more complicated than doing so in Western countries.
 As a result, employers often organise accommodation close to their offices on behalf of their foreign employees.

-Most accommodation in Seoul often comes in the form of towering apartment blocks.
-These tend to consist of four to eight apartment blocks which are clustered together and most will have small communal playgrounds or recreational areas along with parking facilities.
+Most accommodation in Seoul frequently comes in the form of towering apartment blocks.
+These tend to consist of four to eight apartment buildings which are clustered together.
+Most will have small communal playgrounds or recreational areas along with parking facilities.

 Types of accommodation in Seoul

 While the apartment is by far the most common type of housing in Seoul, there are other options for expats to consider.
 Serviced apartments are a good option for expats staying in Seoul for a short amount of time.
 They are usually furnished and offer services like cleaning and a foyer concierge, and amenities such as a swimming pool and gym.
 These are usually quite expensive compared to non-serviced apartments.

 An officetel is a unit within a high-rise building that houses both office and residential space.
 These apartments are usually furnished and are quite popular with young expats and students.
 A private house is ideal for an expat family, but unfortunately, these are extremely rare in a city like Seoul.
 Expats living on the outskirts of the city might, however, be lucky enough to find one.